 Common questions about wildlife

-• Show you are not a threat by not hassling the birds, making eye contact and saying hello in a calm voice.
+• Show you're not a threat by avoiding hassling the birds, making eye contact, and speaking in a calm voice.

-• Dismount your bike or walk quickly but don’t run.
+• Dismount your bike and walk quickly but avoid running.

-• Protect your face with a hat, helmet & sunglasses.
+• Protect your face with a hat, helmet, sunglasses and if needed carry an umbrella.

-• Travel in groups if possible (magpies are more likely to swoop individuals) .
+• Travel in groups, when possible, as magpies are more likely to target individuals.

 • Report incidents involving territorial magpies to the City and plan alternative routes around known swooping areas.

-• Be kind to magpies year-round, these birds have great memories.
+• Be kind to magpies year-round, as they have excellent memories and can recognize friendly behaviour.

 Learn more about living with magpies